-Calls cost 3 pence per minute from a BT landline.
+Calls are charged at a rate of 3p per minute from a BT land line.
 Customers who have telephone services with other providers may have different call charges.
-Calls from mobiles or internet services may be considerably higher.
+Calls from the mobiles or internet services may be considerably higher.

-Financial Express and Skandia Investment Management Limited have done all they reasonably can to ensure the information contained in this short report is accurate.
+Financial Express and Skandia Investment Management Limited have done all they reasonably can to ensure information contained in this report is accurate.
 However, neither can accept any responsibility for decisions made by investors nor for any loss investors may suffer as a result of those decisions.